Bluebola/node-hello/docs/CICD_SETUP.md

 ### AWS_SECRET_ACCESS_KEY
 Your AWS Secret Access Key

+## Security Note

+For production use, create a dedicated IAM user with minimal permissions instead of using admin credentials.
+See `github-actions-policy.json` for the exact permissions needed.

 ## How It Works

 The pipeline is triggered when you push to the `dev` branch: